yaobinwen-mvs/terraform-aws-github-runner/README.md

 Permission are managed in several places.
 Below are the most important ones.
 For details check the Terraform sources.

-- The GitHub App requires access to actions and to publish `workflow_job` events to the AWS webhook (API gateway).
+- The GitHub App requires access to actions to publish `workflow_job` events to the AWS webhook (API gateway).
 - The scale up lambda should have access to EC2 for creating and tagging instances.
 - The scale down lambda should have access to EC2 to terminate instances.